simbu07/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

   Figure -07 Pick from Libraries

-### Step 6: Select the components from categories or type the part name in Keywords text box.
+### Step 6: S
+elect the components from categories or type the part name in Keywords text box.
  Place all the required components and route the wires i.e, make connections.
 Either selection mode above the component mode or component mode allows to connect through wires.
 Left click from one terminal to other to make connection.
 Double right-click on the connected wire or the component to remove connection or the component respectively.

  Figure -08 Component Properties Selection
 Double click on the component to edit the properties of the components and click on Ok.
-### Step 8: Select ARM microcontroller form the library – pick part
+### Step 8:
+Select ARM microcontroller form the library – pick part
  ![image](https://user-images.githubusercontent.com/36288975/195773721-dc54c649-1fbb-4da2-b619-72c0533925dc.png)

 Figure -09 LPC2138/48 selection